What do you know about Ia afferents?

 Let's look at some of the functional anatomy of the QL.

 It is useful to think of the QL as having three divisions.
-Though they can’t act . . .
+Though they can’t . . .

 Needling and Instability

 As people who needle, we often emphasize needling the paraspinal muscles associated with the segemental innervation of the peripheral muscle you are needling.
 For example, you may needle the L2-L4 paraspinals (ie: femoral nerve distribution) along with the quads, or perhaps the C2 PPD’s along with the suboccipitals.
-We do this to . . .
+We do . . .

 Cover image credit: http://wallpapershacker.com/skulls_sketches_skeletons_spine_drawings_hd-wallpaper-1015286/